avetyansos/TVGuide/Readme.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/yourusername/YourProject.git`
+1. Clone the repository: `git clone https://github.com/avetyansos/TVGuide`
-2. Open the project in Xcode: `open YourProject.xcodeproj`
+2. Open the project in Xcode: `open TVGuide.xcodeproj`
 3. Install the required dependencies (if any) and ensure that the project builds successfully.
 4. Run the project on the iOS Simulator or an iOS device.

 ## Dependencies

 - (List any third-party libraries, frameworks, or tools used in the project.)

-## License

-This project is licensed under the [MIT License](LICENSE).